You may ask,

 - Get an apostille from the California Secretary of State office.

 Let’s Illustrate this for a moment.

 Basically, you need to have an official original copy of your birth certificate. you’ll not need to get notarized “notarization is not required in California for birth certificate”. then, you need to obtain the apostille.
 In California, you have two options.
 You can either mail the birth certificate to California Secretary of State, Authentication requests can be submitted by mail to their Sacramento office.
-Please refer to their Processing Times webpage for daily updated processing information, OR you can use our expedited apostille services and apply the apostille on the same day. the Official web site of the City of Berkeley, California has a very helpful Guide you may need to check it out.
+Please refer to their Processing Times webpage for daily updated processing information, OR you can use our expedited apostille services and apply the apostille on the same day.

 but before we going through of how to get the apostille stamp, we need first to discuss a few things…

 What do you need to Apostille a birth certificate?